Edisontho/knowledge/docs/intro.md

 I collected a list of [wikis I liked the most](other/wiki-workflow.md#similar-wikis-i-liked) for inspiration.
 For example, [Devine's Wiki](https://wiki.xxiivv.com/site/home.html) is a great rabbit hole of fascinating info.
 Devine is one half of [100 Rabbits](https://100r.co/site/home.html) which is fascinating couple that [lives on a boat and does art](https://www.youtube.com/watch?v=BW32yUEymvU).
 I want to live a life like this one day but alas.

 I ♥️ meeting new people so feel free to [reach out](https://twitter.com/nikitavoloboev).
 I also hope you share what you know with the world as a form of a wiki like this too.
 It truly had a life changing effect on my life.

 ## Thank you

-You can support me on [GitHub](https://github.com/sponsors/nikitavoloboev) or look into [other projects](https://nikiv.dev/projects) I shared. ♥️
+You can support me on [click counter](https://clickcounter.info) [GitHub](https://github.com/sponsors/nikitavoloboev) or look into [other projects](https://nikiv.dev/projects) I shared. ♥️

 [![CC4](https://img.shields.io/badge/license-CC4-0a0a0a.svg?style=flat&colorA=0a0a0a)](https://creativecommons.org/licenses/by/4.0/) [![Twitter](http://bit.ly/nikitatweet)](https://twitter.com/nikitavoloboev)